Æthelred I: Fighter of the Storm from the North

 Reign: 865 to 871

 According to the Gesta Danorum (c.
-1185) written by the Danish historian Saxo Grammaticus, Ragnar was a ninth-century Danish warlord, chieftain, and king whose campaigns included a battle with the Holy Roman emperor Charlemagne.
+1185) written by the Danish historian Saxo Grammaticus, Ivar Lothbrok’s father Ragnar was a ninth-century Danish warlord, chieftain, and king whose campaigns included a battle with the Holy Roman emperor Charlemagne.
 Although his exploits became the stuff of legends as the years when by, he is thought to be a real-life Scandinavian warlord.
 According to Saxo’s legendary history, Ragnar was eventually captured by the Anglo-Saxon King Aella of Northumbria and thrown into a snake pit to die.
 This story is also recounted in later Icelandic works.

 Hearing of successful Viking raids and settlement in East Anglia and Northumbria, Æthelred joined forces with his brother-in-law Burghred, king of Mercia to protect lands from the Scandinavians.
 In 870, King Æthelred’s first attempt to crush the Vikings in the hills west of Reading proved futile but a second attempt resulted in a Viking retreat.
 Two more battles within Wessex took place with the Vikings the victors.
 Then, as if events could not get worse for Æthelred, a new fleet of Vikings from overseas sailed up the Thames River to join the forces camped at Reading.
 This was the end for King Æthelred.
 Literally.
 Shortly after the arrival of the new fleet, he died of battle wounds.
 His body was carried to Dorset, to be buried in the minster at Wimborne.